Narae-H/portfolio/README.md

 > [!NOTE] Ref: ref: [User-Defined Components Must Be Capitalized](https://legacy.reactjs.org/docs/jsx-in-depth.html#user-defined-components-must-be-capitalized)

+## Compound Component Pattern
-## Create a component which has children compont and access the children from the parent component like Bootstrap
-I wanted to create a complex component like Bootstrap following the example.
+Creating a parent component which has children compont and access the children from the parent component like Bootstrap like the following the example.
 `HTML
 <EditorArea>
   <EditorArea.Header>
+    <EditorArea.Tab></EditorArea.Tab>
     <EditorArea.Tab></EditorArea.Tab>
   </EditorArea.Header>